FAQs

 What is a coaching session like?

-🛠️ Create ADHD-Friendly Strategies*- Tools that actually work for your brain
+• Collaborate on ADHD-Friendly Strategies & Tools that actually work for your brain

-⚡ Choose Your Next Step - One small, doable action (not overwhelming homework)
+• Choose Your Next Step, doable actions that move you forward (not overwhelming homework)

 Do I have to have a Diagnosis?

 You don’t need a formal ADHD diagnosis to benefit from coaching.
-I’m a certified life coach first, with specialized training in ADHD.
-Whether you suspect you have ADHD, relate to the challenges it presents, or are simply looking for better strategies to manage your time, focus, or follow-through—I’m here to support you.
+I’m a certified life coach with specialized training in ADHD.
+Whether you suspect you have ADHD, relate to the challenges it presents, or are simply looking for better strategies to manage your time, focus, or follow-through, I’m here to support you.

 Coaching is about helping you move forward, not labeling you.